“Press Here” by Herve’ Tullet is an amazing children’s book!

 You can extend the story by doing some dot painting.

-You need: paper, paint and sponge tip bottles or you can use fingertips to make the dots.
+- or you can use fingertips to make the dots.

 Story Extension 2:

-You can use marbles to experiment with the action of the story.
+This activity is for children over the age of 3 years.
+Use marbles to experiment with the action of the story.

 First, just have your child experiment with the marbles and the tray.
 Tilting the tray causes all kinds of action that can actually be a little tricky to control: